Complete Guide to Penetration Testing

 Many standardized testing methodologies have surfaced in the penetration testing realm over the years.
 While some were created to address specific requirements, like the PCI-DSS Penetration Testing Guidance documents, others aim to standardize and bring consistency to testing processes.

 Some widely recognized methodologies include the Open Source Security Testing Methodology Manual (OSSTMM) and the Penetration Testing Execution Standard (PTES).
-Additionally, several groups like OWASP and NIST have compiled their own guides.
+Several groups like OWASP and NIST have also compiled their own guides.
 Though slight differences exist among these methodologies, they generally share a similar foundation.

 Penetration tests usually progress through seven distinct stages.
 However, some practitioners may combine or divide steps further for specific scenarios.